On Wednesday, the House of Representatives stages a dramatic – and pointless – spectacle to vote to repeal the Affordable Care Act. aka Obamacare.

-Here's the full list, at left.
+Here's the full list, at left in blue.
 Beyond the individual market, employer plans for the large-firm market (at right), and small-employer plan market (center) are in store to receive refunds if their insurer overcharged, and the refunds to be allocated by ratio to the enrollees' (employees') benefit, according to the cost-sharing formula for premiums.

 KEYWORDS: health care reform